JanusGraph/janusgraph/docs/advanced-topics/custom-vertex-id.md

 ## Custom String ID

-A string vertex ID can have arbitrary length as long as the underlying storage backend permits.
+A string vertex ID can have arbitrary length as long as the underlying storage and index backends permit.
+Elasticsearch, for example, requires the length of the ID to be smaller than or equal to 512.

 The string value must consist of printable ASCII characters only, and it cannot contain JanusGraph reserved relation delimiter.
 By default, this reserved character is `-` (dash), which means you cannot use UUID string as a vertex ID since it contains a `-` character.
 You can create vertices as follows: